Ossenbrugge/Starmap/PLANETARY_SYSTEM_GUIDE.md

 ## Testing the System

 ### Quick Test Steps
-1. Search "Sol" → Click result → Click "🌌 System View"
+1. Search "Holsten Tor" → Click result → Click "🌌 System View"
 2. Click "▶️ Start Animation" to see orbital motion
-3. Click on Earth or Mars to highlight them
+3. Click on planets to highlight them
-4. Try "Proxima" to see real exoplanet data
+4. Try "Griefen Tor" to see real exoplanet data from 55 Cancri
-5. Test "Epsilon Eridani" for a gas giant example
+5. Test "Protelan" to see the ultra-capitalist republic system

 ### Expected Behavior
 - ✅ **Labels**: Planet names display properly (not %{text})